 Option 2: Request a third-party assessment from an Alliance of Credential Evaluations Services of Canada (ACESC) registered assessment service.
 A basic assessment is adequate.
 If you select this option, you also need to have official post-secondary transcripts submitted to CPAWSB directly from the post-secondary institutions you attended.

-All official documents submitted for transcript assessment must be mailed in a sealed (unopened) envelope directly from the issuing institution to:
+All official documents submitted for transcript assessment must be mailed in a sealed (unopened) envelope directly from the issuing institution to our office.

 If the institution offers digital official documents, please request they are emailed to email@example.com.